MohamedMassoud/Android-Gamepad-To-PC/README.md

 1- Wired controllers are cheap, now you can make them become wireless!

+2- PC's USB port are either all used or destroyed, Android Gamepad to PC is here for the rescue.

 2- The wireless range is as huge as your routers range, obstacles are not that critical now!

 3- Got a Bluetooth wireless controller but your PC doesn't support Bluetooth, No problem!

 **Steps**

+**Downloads, Configurations & Installations**

 1- Download vJoy and install its drivers from https://sourceforge.net/projects/vjoystick/files/latest/download.
+Later versions might have issues.

 2- Search and open "Configure vJoy" from the Start menu.